profound-labs/community-chanting-book/chapters/english/markdown/font-settings.md

 This ebook uses custom fonts to indicate high- and low tones for chanting.

-On some ebook readers, the custom fonts setting have to be enabled manually.
+In some ebook readers the custom fonts setting have to be enabled manually.

-On the Kindle, open the Settings → Font tab → Font family: select "Publisher Font".
+On a Kindle, open Settings → Font tab → Font family: select "Publisher Font".

 *Example:*